HIV/AIDS in the United States: Current status

 According to CDC estimates, the majority of new HIV infections among White Americans occurred among adult men who have sex with men (MSM) aged 30–39, followed closely by those aged 40–49, while the majority of new HIV infections among African Americans have occurred predominantly among early adolescent and young adult men who have sex with men (aged 13–29).
 In the United States, men who have sex with men (MSM), described as gay and bisexual men, make up about 55% of the total HIV-positive population, and 83% of the estimated new HIV/AIDS diagnoses among all males aged 13 and older, and approximately 92% of new HIV/AIDS diagnoses among all men in their age group.
 1 in 6 gay and bisexual men are therefore expected to be diagnosed with HIV/AIDS in their lifetime if current rates continue.
 The CDC estimates that more than 600,000 gay and bisexual men are currently living with HIV/AIDS in the United States.
 A review of four studies in which trans women in the United States were tested for HIV/AIDS found that 27.7% tested positive.

 In 2015, a major HIV infection outbreak, Indiana's largest-ever, occurred in two largely rural, economically depressed and poor counties in the southern portion of the state, due to the injection of a relatively new opioid-type drug called Opana (oxymorphone), which is designed be taken in pill form but is ground up and injected intravenously using needles.
 Because of the lack of HIV cases in that area beforehand and the youth of many but not all of those affected, the relative unavailability in the local area of treatment centers capable of dealing with long-term therapies, HIV/AIDS healthcare, and drug addiction during the initial phases of the outbreak, and political opposition to needle exchange programs, the outbreak expanded for months, resulting in up to 127 preventable cases.
 Under pressure, officials eventually declared a state of emergency, but much of the damage had already been done.
-In March 2025, the second Trump administration has cut much of the federal funding for HIV/AIDS research, prevention, and medication as part of the broader reorganization of the U.S. Department of Health and Human Services announced by U.S. President Donald Trump.
+In March 2025, the second Trump administration has cut much of the federal funding for HIV/AIDS research, prevention, and medication as part of the broader reorganization of the US Department of Health and Human Services announced by US President Donald Trump.